Child Care Subsidy

 When your child care subsidy is available, CCIS will notify you to determine which child care provider you want to use and to tell you the date the funding will start and what your weekly co-payment will be.
 You must pay your co-payment to your child care provider each Monday.
 Failure to pay on time may result in loss of your child care subsidy.

 You are responsible for reporting all changes in your situation to CCIS within 10 days of the change.
 Changes in your address, telephone number, job or training program, income, hours of work or school, or family members may affect your eligibility for subsidy or your co-payment.
-You are required to complete a redetermination of your eligibility every six months.
+You are required to complete a redetermination of your eligibility once each year.
 If you do not complete the necessary redetermination, your eligibility for child care subsidy will end.
 Failure to report changes or the provision of information that is not true is considered welfare fraud and may result in collection of overpayment and prosecution.

 If you want to transfer your subsidy to another child care provider, you may do so after calling CCIS.